cobalthq/cobalt-product-public-docs/content/en/Getting started/sign-in.md

 1. Select **Sign In** in the email.
 1. Create a password.
 Follow the password complexity requirements on the screen.

-Once you've confirmed your email and created a password, your Cobalt account is fully set up.
+Once you've confirmed your email address and created a password, your Cobalt account is fully set up.

 ## Sign-in Methods